 It is no secret that the isekai genre has gotten a bit out of hand in recent years.
 It seems nearly every fantasy story – that could have just stayed a fantasy story – needs to involve transporting someone to a parallel world.
-Nevertheless, there are shows that rise above the rest, and Isekai Quartet appears ready to collect them all.
+Nevertheless, there are shows above the rest, and Isekai Quartet appears ready to collect them all.

 Once again, this was an anime for anime fans.

 I’m glad I’ve finally gotten around to watching this series.
 However, I am a little worried that any subsequent continuation will introduce characters I don’t know.
 We’ll cross that bridge when we get to it.

 For now, I am actively anticipating where Isekai Quartet will go from here.

 But these were just my thoughts.
 What are yours?
 Have you seen this series?
 What were your impressions of Isekai Quartet 2?
 Leave a comment down below because I would love to hear what you have to say.

 If you liked what you have read, be sure to follow Anime Hajime on our social media sites so that you never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.